At the Cedar Mountain Herb School, we put the WILD in Wildcrafting!

 You’ll learn more about wild plants, the microbiome of your body and macrobiome of the world around you, how plants work in our bodies on a cellular/tissue/organ/system/total body level, and about yourself than you ever thought possible.
 Out in the world, where we sometimes feel excluded or looked at as that “weird herb person,” it can be hard to find our place.
-I’ve created a school and safe place where everyone is welcome!
+I’ve created a school where everyone is welcome!
 That means you!
 What we are told by so many of our students is that their lives changed for the better during their time in the programs, and they’ve finally found the community they’ve been searching for.
 Sometimes very surprising decisions are made, paths take turns, and new directions are found.
 We meet everyone where they are and practice boundaries with kindness.

 Everywhere from deep in the woods, to the mountain tops and over the passes, in fields, gardens, and urban settings, to the ocean and rivers….plants are here, vital and waiting to be introduced.
 They have so much to offer and are so willing to teach, heal, and nourish.
 Students will delve into creatively using herbs as medicine, in body care, meals, smudging, treats, and so much more!
 As the months progress, plants will easily become part of daily life in ways that are beautiful, healthful, and nourishing.
 At the Cedar Mountain Herb School, our motto is “Get the medicine to the people in ways that they’ll delight in taking so that healing can occur!”

-We offer two different types of Herbal Apprenticeship Programs:
+We offer 3 different types of Herbal Apprenticeship Programs:

-The Roots to Tips Wildcrafting Apprenticeship Program is an excellent weekend option for those who wish to have a completely in-person herbal experience in the Seattle area.
-The dates are the 4th weekend of each month April – September.
-Taught by Suzanne Tabert
+The Roots to Tips Wildcrafting Program is an excellent weekend option for those who wish to have a completely in-person herbal experience in the Seattle area.
+The dates are the 4th weekend of each month April – July.
+Taught by Heather Bruno in the Seattle area.

 Apprenticeship competencies & objectives: